dimxy/doc-dev/first-cc-heir.md

         return "";
     }
 ```
-Now check if the inactivity time has passed from the last owner transaction.Use cc sdk function which returns time in seconds from the block with the txid in the params to the chain tip block:
+Now check if the inactivity time has passed from the last owner transaction.
+Use cc sdk function which returns time in seconds from the block with the txid in the params to the chain tip block.
+If hasHeirSpendingBegun is set then no need to check again the owner inactivity time:
 ```
     int32_t numBlocks; // not used
     bool isAllowedToHeir = (hasHeirSpendingBegun || CCduration(numBlocks, latesttxid) > inactivityTimeSec) ? true : false;